moritzblum/word_embedding_space_exploration/README.md

 * ('hum', 'hum#######'),
 * ('sputter', 'zuunzz####')

-Worser acc than without validation.
+This is a worser acc than without validation.
 Biased and trained to the validation set, otherwise there is no explanation why the network is able to create this words, because the data set must be way to small to detect such a great behaviour.
+That the verbalization as indicated in the motivation does not work is obvious at this worse performance.

+## Results

+It could not be shown if it is possible to verbalize unknown Word Embeddings.
+The problem was that the training loss stopped to decrease and an increase in the number of model parameters has helped little to reduce this value even further.
+With many more model parameters you might get good results, but these models are currently not trainable because of hardware and there would probably be new problems regarding the model size.

+In order to exclude a mistake on my part, a network with a small amount of data was overfitted.
+This shows that the training was technically correct.

+In order to further investigate the facts, one could, for example, directly start with the model for the word embeddings and change the input from the CBOW model and look how the output changes.

 ## Important links